 Nicholas Smith is a practising IP solicitor and former barrister.
 He has an extensive background in copyright and the interpretation of commercial contracts developed from his time as a barrister and the practical experience working as an in-house counsel at one of Australia’s leading television networks.
 He has an extensive background in decision making, being a hearing officer for IP Australia and a UDRP panelist with WIPO.

 Gai Steele is a sole practitioner specialising in media and entertainment law.
 Based in Sydney, Gai has over 20 years experience in the Australian entertainment industry having represented many of our leading producers, writers, directors and other creative contributors to the Australian screen industry.

-John Swinson is a partner at King & Wood Mallesons and professor of law at The University of Queensland.
+John Swinson is a professor of law at The University of Queensland, and was formerly a partner at King & Wood Mallesons.
 Over the past 30 years, John has been involved in many copyright litigations in Australia and the United States, including involving films.
 John has arbitrated over 300 domain name ownership disputes.
 John is knowledgeable and pragmatic.